 - Another way to gain confidence in your ancestry estimate is to connect with close relatives and see whether their results also include small amounts of the same ancestry.

-There are regions, or recent ancestor locations, in your Ancestry Composition Report.
-These regions provide information about the places where your ancestors may have lived during the last 200 years.
-Learn more about your recent ancestor locations.
+There are over 200 possible Country Matches and Genetic Groups in your Ancestry Composition Report.
+These regions provide information about the places where your ancestors may have lived on a more recent time scale than your ancestry percentages.
+Learn more about your Country Matches and Genetic Groups.

 - Highlights of Your Ancestry Composition Report

 - How Ancestry Composition Works